 The Recipe: Zucchini Noodle Shrimp Scampi With Avocado Sauce

 The Hero Ingredient: Zucchini.
-Another low-carb pasta option, spiralize a zucchini to make a rich vegetable base for your shrimp scampi dish.
+Another low-carb pasta option, spiralize zucchini to make a rich vegetable base for your shrimp scampi dish.

-The Pro-Tip: If you don't have a spiralizer, you can thinly slice a zucchini with a mandolin, then slice the pieces a second time to achieve a similar shape and size, according to Amy Stafford of a Healthy Life for Me.
+The Pro-Tip: If you don't have a spiralizer, you can thinly slice zucchini with a mandolin, then slice the pieces a second time to achieve a similar shape and size, according to Amy Stafford of a Healthy Life for Me.

 Skinny Shrimp Scampi

 The Hero Ingredient: Lemon.
 Instead of overloading on butter to make a traditional shrimp scampi sauce, this recipe called for extra lemon and garlic to compensate for less butter.
 You'll be left with all the flavor and far fewer calories.